 FAA extends environmental review of SpaceX program in Texas

-WASHINGTON, Feb 14 (Reuters) - The Federal Aviation Administration (FAA) said on Monday it was extending its target date to complete an environmental review of the proposed SpaceX Starship/Super Heavy program in Boca Chica, Texas, to March 28.
+WASHINGTON, Feb 14 (Reuters) - The Federal Aviation Administration (FAA) said on Monday it was extending its target date to complete an environmental review of the proposed SpaceX Starship spacecraft and Super Heavy rocket program in Boca Chica, Texas, to March 28.

 The FAA's previous target date was Feb.
-28. The FAA noted that completing the environmental review does not guarantee that a vehicle operator license will be issued to SpaceX.

-SpaceX, the space company led by Elon Musk must also meet FAA safety, risk and financial responsibility requirements, the agency added.
+28. The FAA noted that completing the environmental review does not guarantee that a vehicle operator license will be issued, which must also meet FAA safety, risk and financial responsibility requirements.

+More than 19,000 public comments were received on the draft environmental review by FAA, which said it "is continuing consultation and coordination with other agencies."

+SpaceX founder Elon Musk said on Thursday he was "highly confident" his new SpaceX Starship, designed for voyages to the moon and Mars, will reach Earth orbit for the first time this year.

 ((David.Shepardson@thomsonreuters.com; 2028988324;))